WATER WELL STEP TESTING

 (Non-technical.
 For a technical web page on this subject, click here.)

-Aquifer testing procedures (aka pumping tests) are valuable hydrogeologic tools that may be applied to water well problems, water well maintenance and rehbilitation, groundwater monitoring well testing, injection well testing, and groundwater sustainability planning.
+Aquifer testing procedures (aka pumping tests) are valuable hydrogeologic tools that may be applied to water well problems, water well maintenance and rehabilitation, groundwater monitoring well testing, injection well testing, and groundwater sustainability planning.
 There are many such procedures that are applicable to different problems involving different types of aquifers.